MailTape/MailTape-v1/_posts/2016-10-02-Monomotion.md

 _Louise_: **"**Pure talent.
 That's what I thought when I discovered Teodor Vasilev's songs.
 To me, his universe is part cinematic and part syfy.
 The atmosphere of his songs makes me escape from space and time.**"**

 ## Nym - Come Back
-_Louise_: **"**"_When I was a kid, I used to stare out the car window and pretend that I was flying_".
+_Louise_: **"**« _When I was a kid, I used to stare out the car window and pretend that I was flying_ ».
 Best intro ever, do I need to say more?
 Well, I will...
 This producer come from San Fransisco and is signed on amazing Loci Records.
 This song comes from the album _Complex_.
 I really love the concept of the album : "_It's about how simple things are more complex upon closer inspection_" **"**

 ## Roméo Elvis x Le Motel - La Voiture
-_Louise_: **"**"Surprising choice" you may say.
+_Louise_: **"**« Surprising choice » you may say.
 Actually, not that much.
 I really though Le Motel's production was working perfectly with the rest of the selection.
 Roméo Elvis is a Belgian rapper who is, I think, real talented.
 I love the way he tells stories.**"**

 <p id="outroduction">That's all folks!
 Thanks to [Monomotion](https://soundcloud.com/monomotionmusic "Monomotion on Soundcloud") for his selection.
 We hope you enjoyed this episode.
 Tell us if you liked this experimentation we made on the text.
 Enjoy your Sunday!</p>